-- personal offences, including homicide, sexual assault and armed robbery - · property offences, including unlawful entry with intent, motor vehicle theft and other theft.
+- personal offences: homicide and related offences; sexual assault; armed robbery; and unarmed robbery - property offences: unlawful entry with intent; motor vehicle theft; and other theft.

-A high or increasing proportion of investigations that were finalised within 30 days of the offence becoming known to police and of investigations finalised within 30 days of the offence becoming known to police, where proceedings were instituted against the offender, is desirable.
+A high or increasing proportion of investigations that were finalised and of investigations finalised where proceedings were instituted against the offender, is desirable.